okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Request body

-This API requires the `verificationCode` property as its request body.
+This request requires the `verificationCode` property as its request body.

 | Property | Type                     | Description                          |
 | -------- | -------------------------|--------------------------------------|